 If you plan on fitting an awning, do it early so you don’t have to rip out the insulation and panelling.

-Adding swivel seats may be a great way or making the most of the space, so affect the floor plans.
+Adding swivel seats maybe a great way to make the most of the space, so impact the optimum floor plan designs.

-Here’s the components to consider before you get too far into the build.
-You don’t need them all by any stretch but it’s easy to build into the plans than to retrospectively fit.
+Before you get too far into the build, here are the components to consider.
+You don’t need them all by any stretch, but it’s easy to build into the plans than to retrospectively fit.

 Safety & Security

 After all the effort, time and money spent on the conversion, keeping it secure and the occupants safe is a major consideration.